ggobbe/sendgrid-activities/README.md

 ```
 Usage of sendgrid-activities:
   -password="REQUIRED": Password to connect to the SendGrid API
+  -type="all": Types of activities to retrieve (all, bounces, blocks, invalidEmails)
   -username="REQUIRED": Username to connect to the SendGrid API
 ```

 **Example**